Library

 -

-In North America, obesity is the most common preventable disease in cats and is one of the most common overall.
-Almost 60% of domestic cats are overweight.
-Scientific evidence now reveals that fat tissue is biologically active; it secretes inflammatory hormones and creates oxidative stress on the body's tissues, both of which contribute to many diseases and a decreased quality of life.
-Treating obesity as a chronic, low-level inflammatory condition is the new approach.
+In North America, obesity is the most common preventable disease in cats.
+Just over 60% of domestic cats are overweight.
+Scientific evidence now shows that fat tissue is not benign; it actively secretes inflammatory hormones and creates oxidative stress, both of which contribute to increased risks for several diseases, as well as a decreased quality of life.
+Treating obesity as a chronic, inflammatory condition means regular veterinary assessments and strict attention to portion control.